 But are we really alone?
 Of course not.
 Many others, like us, are aware of the unfortunate stereotypes that attempt to narrowly define us as boys and girls, men and women.
 Many others are actively working against such harmful messages and the restrictions they promote.

 My daughter’s question reminded me of the importance of being part of a larger group of likeminded people with whom we can share our frustrations as well as our moments of encouragement.
-I am grateful to have found in Christians for Biblical Equality a place to learn how others have overcome the gendered rules and restrictions our culture imposes.
+I am grateful to have found in CBE a place to learn how others have overcome the gendered rules and restrictions our culture imposes.
 And when we feel alone, being part of a group like CBE can remind us that we are not.
 Sharing the journey with others makes all the difference when we feel isolated—it reassures us that we are indeed working alongside others who also “know this stuff.”